rubydevro/dead_bro/README.md

 ### Configuration

-You can enable or disable individual collectors and tune basic options via the standard `DeadBro.configure` block:
+Enable or disable collectors in the DeadBro app, or use `DeadBro.configure` for code-based overrides:

 ```ruby
 DeadBro.configure do |config|